Flavorsome and moist Orange Poppy seed muffins are on the top of my Blog Menu today!!!

 Making the Orange Glaze:

-1. Mix all the ingredients together till incorporated.
+- 1. Mix all the ingredients together till incorporated.
 Add a little more cream if you prefer a thinner glaze.
-Pour orange glaze on the muffins right before serving.
-Remember that the glaze sets and hardens slightly in an hour or so.

 BONUS: Now your muffins don't need to sit in your freezers and occupy extra space.
 You can always make them fresh using these small size serving recipes.
 To make these muffins in smaller quantities, please refer the table below.
 Enjoy!